povdocs/webvr-starter-kit/README.md

 - `src` - A url pointing to the image file
 - `stereo` - a string, either "horizontal" or "vertical" (optional).

+#### VR.text()

+Creates two-dimensional text.
+Observes new-line characters.

+##### Options

+- `text` - a string representing the text to render
+- `font` - a string, the font style, size and family
+- `textAlign` - 'left', 'right', 'center', 'start' or 'end'
+- `textBaseline` - 'top', 'hanging', 'middle', 'alphabetic', 'ideographic' or 'bottom'
+- `direction` - 'ltr' (left to right) or 'rtl' (right to left)
+- `fillStyle` - same as the [2d canvas property](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/fillStyle)
+- `wrap` - the maximum width of the text object in meters.
+Any text longer than this will wrap to the next line.
+- `resolution` - the number of "pixels" equivalent to 1 meter in 3D space.
+Making this number higher will increase the fidelity of the text but will also require making the font size proportionally larger. (default is 256)

+##### Properties

+###### width

+The width of the object containing the text.
+This will depend on the length of the text, the font size and the `wrap` setting.

+###### height

+The height of the object containing the text.
+This will depend on the length of the text, the number of lines and the font size.

 #### VR.empty()

 An empty object, not displayed.
 Can be used to group other objects.